Creating Global Edge

 • If you select Korea or Japan, content caching and transfer can only be done through the edge servers located in the selected country

-• If you select Global, content caching and transfer can be done through edge servers located around the world.
+• If you select Global, content caching and transfer can be done through all edge servers located around the world.
 Select this if you want to deploy content in a global environment.

 Service domainSet the domain for the client to access